blasmith223/CyberSec/1-Lesson-Plans/01-Cybersecurity-101/1/StudentGuide.md

 **Module 6**: Review and Final Projects (Units 22-24)

 - At this point, we’ve covered a lot!
 It’s time for some focused certification and career prep and review.
-We will focus primarily on the Security+ exam but will also spend one day of our Certification unit on the CISSP and CEH exams.

-- There will also be a short unit on career prep, where we will hone our resumes, sharpen our networking skills, and get practice with both behavioral and technical interviewing.
+We will focus primarily on the Security+ exam but will also introduce other relevant exams.
+In the career prep material, we will sharpen our networking skill  and get practice with both behavioral and technical interviewing.

-- We will finish the program with a final project.

 #### Example Assignments